 The Global Open Access Portal (GOAP) funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of Open Access (OA) to scientific information in 158 countries worldwide.
 For countries that have been more successful in implementing Open Access, the portal highlights critical success factors and aspects of the enabling environment.
 For countries and regions that are still in the early stages of Open Access development, the portal identifies key players, potential barriers and opportunities.

-The Global Open Access Portal is designed to provide the necessary information for policy-makers to:
+The Global Open Access Portal is designed to provide necessary information for policy-makers to:

 At a glance, the portal provides an overview of the framework surrounding Open Access in UNESCO Member States by focusing on:

-- the critical success factors for effectively implementing Open Access;
+- The critical success factors for effectively implementing Open Access;

-- each country’s strengths and opportunities for further developments;
+- Each country’s strengths and opportunities for further developments;

-- potential partners at the national and regional level; and
+- Potential partners at the national and regional level; and

-- funding, advocacy, and support organizations throughout the world.
+- Funding, advocacy and support organizations throughout the world.

-- Country-wise distilled knowledge on the status of Open Access
+- Country-wise distilled knowledge on the status of Open Access;

-- Thematic focus areas of OA
+- Thematic focus areas of Open Access;

-- Funding and deposit mandates
+- Funding and deposit mandates;